troclaux/notes/aws.md

   - join public blockchain networks
   - create your own scalable private network
 - compatible with hyperledger and ethereum frameworks

+## Amazon WorkSpaces

+> provides virtual desktops to users that can be accessed from anywhere

+## Amazon WorkSpaces Secure Browser

+> offers secure access to web content without exposing the network and without full desktop

 ## AMI (Amazon Machine Image)